TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 ## Identify all interfactions in a protein, or a complex

-**interaction_table_whole_system**(trajectory, *list_pairs="all", frame=0, MAX_distance_contact=14.0, use_tqdm=False, write_outfile=True, path_name_outfile="interaction_table_whole_system.csv"*):
+**interaction_table_whole_system**(trajectory, *list_pairs="all", frame=0, MAX_CA_distance=14.0, use_tqdm=False, write_outfile=True, path_table_outfile="interaction_table_whole_system.csv", path_class_outfile="class_table_whole_system.pkl.gz"*):

 ### Description

 *Here a protein or a protein complex is named system, without difference.*

-In a system analyse all possible pairs (or given pairs) and return a complete table of their interaction types, with:
+In a system analyse all possible pairs (or given pairs) and return a complete table of their interaction types, with Coulomb and Lennard-Jones energyes as calculated by openMM using both AMBER and CHARMM,

-- Coulomb and Lennard-Jones energyes as calculated by openMM using both AMBER and CHARMM,
+The command return:

-- Presence/Absence of C5-Hbond for each residue perfoming the pair.
+- a Pandas DataFrame with all interactions and write it as CSV file.

-The command return a Pandas DataFrame with all data and write it as CSV file.
+- a Pandas Dataframe containing all output as class object and write it as [pickle](https://docs.python.org/3/library/pickle.html) file (other information on pickle file can be found in the [Pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_pickle.html)), compressed into gz file. <br/> This fille allow user to recover the raw information, as `<miclot.interactions>` object, without performing a new analysis.

 >[!TIP]